Introduction to bone grafts

 Cortical bone chips:

-The rationale behind use of osseous coagulum and bone blend was that smaller the size of graft particles, more are the chances for its resorption and replacement with host bone 8.
-The bone particles were harvested by using round burs, and were then mixed with blood.
+The rationale behind the use of osseous coagulum and bone blend was that smaller the size of graft particles, more are the chances for its resorption and replacement with host bone 8.
+The bone particles were harvested by using round burs and were then mixed with blood.
 The rationale for mixing blood with graft particles was to provide osteogenic progenitor cells and morphogens to the wound site and to promote a stable clot formation.
-Studies on monkey model demonstrated that a small particle size (100 μm) led to earlier and higher osteogenic activity than did the larger particles 9.
-The major disadvantage of this procedure is difficult graft collection procedure and inability to aspirate during graft collection.
-Another problem is unknown quantity of the bone fragments collected and material fluidity.
+Studies on monkey model demonstrated that a small particle size ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-Bone blend procedure involves collection of cortical or cancellous bone with the help of trephine or rongeurs.
+The bone blend procedure involves the collection of cortical or cancellous bone with the help of trephine or rongeur.
 Then it is put in an amalgam capsule and triturated to achieve the consistency of a slushy osseous mass.
-The resultant particle size is in the range of 210 x 105 μm 7.
-Research reports have shown clinically significant bone fill in areas treated with bone blend 8, 10.
+The resultant particle size is in the range of 210 x 105 μm 10.
+Research reports have shown clinically significant bone fill in the areas treated with bone blend 8, 11.

-Extraoral bone graft harvesting is a popular procedure, especially in cases where large amount of bone graft is required.
-Many authors believe that extraoral cancellous bone and marrow grafts have greatest potential for new bone formation 15-17.
-Most suitable site for extraoral bone graft harvesting is iliac crest.
-According to Rosen et al. (2000), autografts from iliac cancellous bone and marrow provide a great osteogenic potential because they have been shown to induce cementogenesis, bone regeneration and Sharpey’s fibers reattachment 18.
-Major disadvantages of extraoral iliac graft include: postoperative complications, expense, time, and extra surgical procedure involved in procuring these grafts.
-These all factors make autogenous iliac crest grafts a less than desirable alternative.
+Extraoral bone graft harvesting is a popular procedure, especially in cases where a large amount of bone graft is required.
+Many authors believe that extraoral cancellous bone and marrow grafts have the greatest potential for new bone formation 16-18.
+The most suitable site for extraoral bone graft harvesting is the iliac crest.
+According to Rosen et al. (2000) 19, autografts ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-In majority of cases large amount of bone graft is not required, making intraoral bone graft harvesting more preferable.
+In the majority of cases, a large amount of bone graft is not required, making intraoral bone graft harvesting more preferable.

 An allograft is a graft obtained from genetically dissimilar members of the same species.
 Allografts are obtained under sterile conditions from fresh cadavers, usually within 24 hours of the death of the donor.
-Their major advantages are unlimited availability and osteoinductive potential comparable with autogenous bone.
-These are available primarily in two forms: freeze dried bone allograft (FDBA) and decalcified freeze dried bone allograft (DFDBA).
+Their major advantages are unlimited availability and osteoinductive potential comparable to autogenous bone.
+These are primarily available in two forms: freeze-dried bone allograft (FDBA) and decalcified freeze-dried bone allograft (DFDBA).

-- Donors has been tested positive for HIV antibody by ELISA
+2. Donor has been tested positive for HIV antibody by ELISA.

-- Donor bone has been tested positive for bacterial contamination
+4. Donor’s bone has been tested positive for bacterial contamination.

-- Donor and bone has been tested positive for hepatitis B surface antigen (HBsAG) or hepatitis C virus (HCV)
+5. Donor and bone have been tested positive for hepatitis B surface antigen (HBsAG) or hepatitis C virus (HCV).

-- Donor has been tested positive for syphilis
+6. Donor has been tested positive for syphilis.

 Processing of allografts:

-The first and foremost step is obtaining the bone from a suitable donor and reducing it to bone pieces of small size of approximately 5 mm.
-Second step is elimination of bone marrow and cellular debris.
+The first and foremost step is obtaining the bone from a suitable donor and reducing it into pieces of small size of approximately 5 mm.
+The second step is the elimination of bone marrow and cellular debris.
 The elimination of bone marrow and cellular debris is achieved with fluids and detergents, which, by their clearing effect, improve the osteoconductive capacity of the bone.
 Pressurization allows full penetration of inactivating or eliminating agents into the bone.
 Various chemical solutions used in this procedure include saline, acetone, ethanol or hydrogen peroxide which remove bioburden and reduce antigenicity.
 Then bone particles are treated with antimicrobial, antimycotic and antifungal solutions.
-After this, bone particles are kept in liquid nitrogen at a temperature as low as −80°C. Then the bone particles are freeze dried.
-Freeze-drying has a logistical advantage in that it allows further storage of the tissue at room temperature.
-Bone particles are treated with repetitive solvent washes to eliminate moisture content.
-After this, bone particles are further reduced in size ranging between approximately 250 and 750 μm.
-The processing for freeze dried bone graft (FDBA) ends here and packaging of the graft in sterile containers follows.
-At the end, low-dose of γ radiation at low temperatures is applied on the graft to ensure sterility.
+After this, bone particles are kept in ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

-For preparing decalcified freeze dried bone graft (DFDBA), the decalcification process follows after final particle size of 250 to 750 μm is achieved.
-The bone particles are immersed in a hydrochloric acid bath at concentrations ranging from 0.5 to 0.6 N for various lengths of time.
+For preparing DFDBA, the decalcification process follows after final particle size of 250 to 750 μm is achieved.
+The bone particles are immersed in a hydrochloric acid bath at concentrations ranging from 0.5 to 0.6 N for various durations of time.
 Then these acid treated particles are immersed in a buffering solution to remove residual acid.
-The demineralized allograft is further rinsed with various solutions (e.g., distilled water) to remove residual buffer solution.
-Then graft is packed in sterile containers followed by irradiation of low-dose of γ radiations at low temperatures to ensure sterility.
+The demineralized allograft is further rinsed with various solutions (e.g., distilled water) to remove the residual buffer solution.
+Then graft is packed in sterile containers followed by irradiation with low-dose of γ radiations at low temperatures to ensure sterility.

 After processing bone allograft has to undergo certain tests which include: